saturneric/GpgFrontend/manual/features/sync-all-public-keys.md

 # Public Key Sync

-Sometimes, you need to keep your local key consistent with the one on the key server.
-This is critical in cases where a key owner revokes its key, at which point you need to stop using the key immediately.
-This avoids potential man-in-the-middle attacks.
-Or, if the key owner creates a new subkey for signing, gpg will not be able to verify the validity of the ciphertext if the ciphertext he sends to you signs with the subkey and you do not have local information about the subkey.
+Maintaining the synchronization of your local key with the one on the key server is of paramount importance in certain situations.
+Such scenarios may include the revocation of a key by its owner, necessitating the immediate discontinuation of its use to prevent potential man-in-the-middle attacks.
+Alternatively, if the key owner generates a new signing subkey, gpg won't be able to authenticate the validity of the encrypted text if it's signed with the subkey and you lack the local information about the subkey.

 ## How to use

-It's very simple, after clicking the Sync Public Key button in the the Key Management interface, things will be done automatically.
+The utilization of this feature is straightforward.
+By clicking the Sync Public Key button in the Key Management interface, the process is automated.

 ![image-20220109194459557](https://www.bktus.com/wp-content/uploads/2023/08/image-20220109194459557.png)

-This feature will check all the public keys you now have (only the public key, not any private keys) and then search for it in the key server.
-If the corresponding public key is found in the key server, GpgFrontend will import the latest public key from the key server to the local.
+This functionality checks all the public keys you currently possess (only public keys, no private keys are involved).
+It then seeks it on the key server.
+If the corresponding public key is found on the server, GpgFrontend imports the updated public key from the server to the local machine.

-### Which Key Server Was Used
+### Key Server Utilized

-How do I know which key server GpgFrontend accessed?
-It's simple, GpgFrontend will exchange keys using the default key server you set up.
-If you need to change the key server you need to access, you just need to add your key server in the settings and set it as the default.
+How do you determine which key server GpgFrontend accessed?
+It's quite simple.
+GpgFrontend exchanges keys using the default key server that you've configured.
+If you need to modify the key server you wish to access, you merely need to add your key server in the settings and set it as the default.

 ![image-20220109194546570](https://www.bktus.com/wp-content/uploads/2023/08/image-20220109194546570.png)